BareMinimumStudios/Bare-Minimum-Docs/docs/data-attributes/home.md

 If you want to use a version other than the most current one, check the [GitHub releases page](https://github.com/CleverNucleus/data-attributes/releases/)

-- ### Specific Capabilities
+- ### Capabilities

-Data Attributes allows you to customize all attributes using datapacks.
-It achieves this by separating attributes from the game instance and making them specific to each world.
-This means that attributes are not loaded or defined until a world is loaded, which offers greater flexibility and customization.
-This approach is significant because it changes how Minecraft handles attributes.
+The mod allows customization of attributes and how they behave through configuration files and data-packs.
+Users of the mod can construct data-packs that are mod or world specific, while server hosts and individual players can utilize the config to adjust values that they want, and have them synchronize across all worlds in the instance.

+The way attributes are handled are changed through this mod, allowing for greater flexibility by changing and adding minimum and maximum ranges.
+Using the new config interface, users can add new entries with ease, and adjust values while in-game.

 - #### Attributes in Vanilla Minecraft